nus-cs2113-AY2223S2/tp/docs/team/firwer.md

 * Incorporated the use of Docsify to our project
 * Designed a professional looking logo for our project
 * Consistent checkstyle and code quality checks using Checkstyle, SpotBugs and SonarLint
+* Reviewed team members' PRs and provided suggestions and feedbacks